Kim@BirthingDays.com | 541-733-4002

 No. Eating for two is the most common diet blunder during pregnancy.
 While your baby’s nutrition depends on your diet, this doesn’t mean you need to eat double the amount during pregnancy.

 In fact, you don’t need any extra calories in the first trimester.
 You need about 340 extra calories in the second trimester, and 450 extra calories in the second trimester.
 If you’re over-or underweight, you may need to eat more or less than these amounts depending on your weight goal. (source)

 In fact, eating too much during your pregnancy can have negative consequences:

-Excess weight increases your risk for high blood pressure, which is a symptom of preeclampsia, which can damage other organ systems.
+- Excess weight increases your risk for high blood pressure, which is a symptom of preeclampsia and can damage other organ systems.

 Eat 6 times a day: 3 meals and 3 snacks

 - Keeps your blood sugar stable while providing necessary nutrients.

 - Drink plenty of water: 1-2 liters a day

 - Eat a healthy balanced diet.
 Examples: dairy, legumes, sweet potatoes, salmon, eggs, broccoli, dark leafy greens, lean meat, fish oil, berries, whole grains, avocados, and dried fruits.

 - Don’t skip meals.
 This can lead to unstable blood sugar and cause nausea and vomiting.
 It can also lead to low weight gain.